scottlamb/moonfire-nvr/guide/install.md

    * a SQLite database, typically <1 GiB.
 It should be stored on flash if available.
-   * the "sample file directory", which holds the actual samples/frames of H.264 video.
+   * the "sample files directory", which holds the actual samples/frames of H.264 video.
 This should be quite large and typically is stored on a hard drive.

+Both states are intended to be accessed by moonfire-nvr only, but can be changed after building.
+See below.
 (See [schema.md](schema.md) for more information.)

-Both kinds of state are intended to be accessed only by Moonfire NVR itself.
-However, the interface for adding new cameras is not yet written, so you will have to manually insert cameras with the `sqlite3` command line tool prior to starting Moonfire NVR (unless you used the easy scripted install and prepared a cameras.sql file).
+The database changes and sample files directory changes require the moonfire-nvr binary to be built, so can only be done after completing the build.
+The other settings and preparations should be done before building.
 Manual commands would look something like this:

     $ sudo addgroup --system moonfire-nvr
     $ sudo adduser --system moonfire-nvr --home /var/lib/moonfire-nvr
     $ sudo mkdir /var/lib/moonfire-nvr
-    $ sudo -u moonfire-nvr -H mkdir db sample
+    $ sudo -u moonfire-nvr -H mkdir db samples
     $ sudo -u moonfire-nvr moonfire-nvr init

-### <a name="cameras"></a>Camera configuration and hard drive mounting
+### <a name="drive mounting"></a>Camera configuration and hard drive mounting

 If a dedicated hard drive is available, set up the mount point: